There are many ways to find images, video and sound. Here are some useful tools.

 Openverse is a search engine for openly licensed and public domain works.
 Openverse searches across more than 300 million images (it is also possible to search for audio content).
 Note that Openverse does not verify that the images are properly CC licensed, so be sure to verify the license before using any image.

 Flickr is a website where you can both upload your own and find other people's photos.
 You can choose to search for Creative Commons licensed material and there is a great variety to choose from.
 A big advantage is that the CC licenses are clearly defined.
-Flickr is a good place to start your search.

 In Google images you can use the settings to only search for Creative Commons licensed material.
 Remember to carefully check where the images come from and that they are OK to use, since Google collects search results from different sites automatically.